 Above: Shou sugi ban siding and a living roof on a farmhouse in Sweden.
 Photograph via Basic Label Sweden.

 Above: A modular studio (for use as a home office, guest room, or play space) made from shou sugi ban siding by Sett Studio of Austin, Texas.
-In addition to its designs, the company sells charred wood in a range of shades, including pine with a white-washed finish, $12.99 to $14.99 per square foot.
+In addition to its designs, the company sells charred wood in a range of shades, including Snow White, which is pine with a whitewashed finish.
+Prices start at $13.99 per square foot.

 Above: The interior of Sett Studio's modular studio.